Restaurant licence condition to sell wine with takeaway meals

 This means licensed cafes aren't eligible to sell takeaway wine.

-We'll consult with your local council as part of the application process.
+We'll check with your local council as part of the application process.
 If you don't have development approval to sell takeaway liquor, your application can't be considered.

-You must ensure the responsible service and delivery of alcohol and accept several responsible service conditions on your licence, including:
+You must comply with several responsible service conditions that will be added to your licence, including:

 - using staff and drivers who are trained in the responsible service of alcohol (RSA)